Zaki-1052/GPTPortal/README.md

 - [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering) - A guide to effective prompt engineering with OpenAI models.
 - [OpenAI Tokenizer](https://platform.openai.com/tokenizer) - Visit the OpenAI Token Counter to determine message lengths.
 - [Vision Documentation](https://platform.openai.com/docs/guides/vision) - OpenAI insists that the Vision model called in this API Portal is no different from the regular GPT-4, but of course, if you'd like to be sure that you're using the old version that we all miss, please change the model name as specified.
+- [Google API Key](https://makersuite.google.com/app/apikey) - Gemini AI Studio; create your API Key and paste it in the `.env` file.

 ### Author Links & Custom GPTs